How Much Does a New Bathroom Cost?

 New Bathtub Costs

-We will now explore the price ranges for different types of baths.
-Among popular baths in the UK are alcove baths, free standing baths, corner baths and shower baths.
+Popular choices in the UK include alcove baths, free standing baths, corner baths, and shower baths.

-As the name suggests, this type of both is not connected to a wall.
-More than often, free standing baths are larger than an average bath.
-Free standing baths will generally land in the £400 to £700 range.
+As the name suggests, a free standing bath is not connected to a wall.
+More than often, these are larger than an average bath - meaning that you'll need a larger bathroom to accommodate it.

 New Sink & Taps Cost